i0brendan0/pokeyttrium/README.md

-# Pokemon Emerald Hack
+# Pokemon Yttrium

-THIS HACK IS CURRENTLY BEING UPDATED

 ## What is this hack

-This hack is a personal upgrade/modification of the original Pokemon Emerald.
-It uses the pokeemerald Expansion as its base and introduces new Pokemon as well.
+This hack has a completely new region based off of Scandinavia.
+    (Region map soon)

 ## Features